-A great company builds around a cornerstone of real, observable core values.
+A great company builds around a cornerstone of actual, observable core values.
 These principles guide an organization and are responsible for team members’ behavior that leads to execution.
-As a result, all other functions of the organization will then be positioned in accordance with the cornerstone.
-Our core values represent our identity, and what is important as it permeates the mindset of every decision within the company.
+As a result, all other functions of the organization align per the cornerstone.
+Our core values represent our identity and what is essential as it permeates the mindset of every decision within the company.

 A few commonly asked questions that speak to Lowell’s beliefs and vision for creating his company:

 1. What was your inspiration for launching a business?

 Back in the late 80s, I was reading about mainframes and these much smaller devices called computers.
 Inspired and intrigued by the concept of technology, it was around that time that I knew computers would become important someday, and I knew that I would be part of the discovery, development, and innovation of technology.